-When both drugs are bactericidal or both are bacteriostatic, the relationship given in Equa-251 tion 15 holds (Figure 1A,D).
-Interestingly, the actual values of $P_E$ differ in the two cases, but the 252 optimal dosing strategy remains the same.
-When both drugs are bacteriostatic, $P_E$ is lower, 253 as the susceptible population remains large for longer, given there is no drug-induced death 254 (only the intrinsic death rate).
-A qualitatively similar relationship holds when one drug is bac-255 teriostatic and the other is bactericidal, but the optimal dosing strategy is biased towards the 256 bacteriostatic drug (Figure 1B,C).
-This effect, where the coupling of mutations to replications 257 favours the growth-inhibiting activity of bacteriostatic drugs, was recently explored in [36].
-258
+When both drugs are bactericidal or both are bacteriostatic, the relationship given in Equation 16 holds (that is, the yellow computational and green theoretical lines coincide in Figure 1A,D).
+Interestingly, the actual values of P_E differ in the two cases, but the optimal dosing strategy remains the same.
+When both drugs are bacteriostatic, P_E is lower, as the susceptible population remains large for longer, given there is no drug-induced death (only the intrinsic death rate).
+A qualitatively similar relationship holds when one drug is bacteriostatic and the other is bactericidal, but the optimal dosing strategy is biased towards the bacteriostatic drug (Figure 1B,C).
+This effect, where the coupling of mutations to replications favours the growth-inhibiting activity of bacteriostatic drugs, was recently explored in [36].